GerHobbelt/googletest/docs/reference/matchers.md

 `WhenDynamicCast` can be used for safely checking the dynamic type of an object and navigating the inheritance tree of an object.

-`WhenStaticCast` is primarily used to check and argument which was type-erased as `void*`.
-It can also be used as an unsafe replacement of `WhenDynamicCast` in environemnts without RTTI, or for pointer-based type punning by chaining a cast to `void*` and then another pointer (equivalent to `reinterpret_cast`).
+`WhenStaticCast` is primarily used to check an argument which was type-erased as `void*`.
+It can also be used as an unsafe replacement of `WhenDynamicCast` in environments without RTTI, or for pointer-based type punning by chaining a cast to `void*` and then another pointer (equivalent to `reinterpret_cast`).

 ## Multi-argument Matchers {#MultiArgMatchers}